Lucile Cypriano

-Lucile Cypriano (born 2 September 1996) is a French racing driver currently competing in the SEAT León Eurocup.
+Lucile Christiane Martine Cypriano (born 2 September 1996) is a French racing driver who last competed in the SEAT León Eurocup.
 She previously competed in the TCR International Series, Volkswagen Scirocco R-Cup and French F4 Championship.

 Racing career

 Cypriano began her career in 2003 in karting.
-After karting for 10 years she switched to the French F4 Championship in 2013, she ended 21st in the championship standings that year.
-In 2014 Cypriano switched to the Volkswagen Scirocco R-Cup, she ended the season 12th in standings.
-In 2015 Cypriano made her SEAT León Eurocup debut with JSB Compétition, she took her first pole position in the second round at Estoril.
+After karting for ten years, she switched to the French F4 Championship in 2013, she ended 21st in the championship standings that year.
+In 2014, Cypriano switched to the Volkswagen Scirocco R-Cup, she ended the season 12th in standings.
+In 2015, Cypriano made her SEAT León Eurocup debut with JSB Compétition, she took her first pole position in the second round at Estoril.
 In April 2015, it was announced that Cypriano would make her TCR International Series debut with JSB Compétition driving a SEAT León Cup Racer.
 She also became the first female racer in the series.